Yash1050/Pattern-Recognition-Classification/README.md

 5. **Answer Generation**:
    - **Grounded Mode**: If sufficient context is retrieved, GPT-4o-mini generates an answer strictly based on the retrieved context
+   - **Hybrid Failure Detection**: A combined rule-based and LLM verifier checks if the grounded answer is fully supported by the retrieved context.
+Signals include short/empty context, explicit failure phrases, missing citations, and an LLM verdict of PARTIALLY_SUPPORTED or UNSUPPORTED.
-   - **Fallback Mode**: If context is insufficient, GPT-4o-mini uses its general knowledge
+   - **Fallback Mode**: If the detector flags issues, GPT-4o-mini uses its general knowledge

 6. **Response**: Returns the answer along with metadata about intent, retrieval, and generation